Lyepyel: History

-After the annexation of Belarus to Russia in 1772, Lepel remained in Lithuania due to the border being traced by the river Dvina.
-After the second division of the Polish–Lithuanian Commonwealth in 1793, Lepel was annexed by Russia and in 1802 the town became the center of the region.
+The town was annexed by Russia in the Second Partition of Poland in 1793.
+In 1802 Lepel became a county seat of the Vitebsk Governorate.
 The town suffered greatly in the 1812 French invasion of Russia due to the passing troops razing many buildings to the ground.
 On 9 September 1852 Lepel was awarded its own coat of arms.
-Jan Czeczot worked as an engineer on the Berezina Canal in Lepel between 1833 and 1839.
+Poet Jan Czeczot, friend of Adam Mickiewicz, worked as an engineer on the Berezina Canal in Lepel between 1833 and 1839.
 In 1880, the population of Lepel consisted of 5,284 people, including 2,458 Jews, 2,281 Orthodox, and 536 Roman Catholics.

 By 1913 Lepel had lost its strategic and economic importance and was a quiet regional town center.

-On November 10, 1919 in the neighbourhood of Lepel there was a clash between the company of the 13th infantry regiment of the Polish Army sitting in an ambush and the Soviet troops advancing into the region.
+On November 10, 1919 in the neighbourhood of Lepel there was a clash between the company of the 13th Infantry Regiment of the Polish Army sitting in an ambush and the Soviet troops advancing into the region.
 The fighting was successful for the Poles though their commanding officer, lieutenant Stanisław Jacheć, was the only Polish victim of the clash.
 Heavy fighting between the Bolshevik troops and the Polish Army's 30th regiment of the Rifles of Kaniów of the XX brigade continued through November 1919 and the Polish-Soviet frontline was established there until spring 1920.

 On 22 June 1941, Operation Barbarossa, the German invasion of the Soviet Union, began.
 Lepiel was captured by the rapidly advancing German troops on 3 July.
 While the Lepel's Jewish population had once been as high as 3,379 (53.7%) in 1897, by 1941 this had dwindled to only 1,919, or 13.6 percent of the townspeople.
 The German occupation authorities created a ghetto and appointed a Jewish elder.
 On February 28, 1942, almost all of the 1,000 residents remaining in the ghetto were shot by an Einsatzgruppe.
+The Germans also operated a Nazi prison and briefly the AGSSt 8 assembly center for Soviet prisoners of war in the town.
 During Operation Bagration, the summer 1944 Soviet strategic offensive in Belarus, Lepiel was liberated on 3 July.